Saman-VDR/uefiTableExtract/README.md

 To run this App, you need UEFIExtract and iasl installed in PATH or to UefiTableExtract.app/Contents/MacOS

-You can use the install.command to do this for you.
+You can let the install.command do this for you.